oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     ![All sing-in info](images/hol23ai-sign-in.png " ")

 5. Once signed in, click SQL worksheet.
-This is where our work will be perfomed.
+This is where our work will be prefomed.
 Click **SQL** worksheet button under Development.
 If you are to signed out, you can go back to this section by clicking on **Development**.

     ![Select SQL under Development](images/development-sql.png " ")